Bitcoin ATM bans are rolling down the pipeline. Here's where they are banned.

 The law can also be applied to the owner of the retail, convenience store or other business that hosts the bitcoin ATM.

 Tennessee lawmakers signed a bill into place banning cryptocurrency kiosks.
-It hasn't taken effect yet, but it will on July 1st, assuming it is signed by Gov. Bill Lee.
+It was signed by Gov. Bill Lee and is set to take effect July 1st, 2026.

 Layton, Utah passed an ordinance on March 23 banning all cryptocurrency ATMs from operating within city limits and gives operators 60 days to remove all machines.
 The primary motivation is to prevent scams, as the city saw around $2 million in losses from 2021 to 2025.